 - Avoid refined, simple carbs that contain white flour or white sugar.

 - Keep total fats low and saturated fats low.
 Aim for 20% of your total calories from fat (and no more than 30%).
 A little bit of "good fat" like flax oil, fish fat, nuts & seeds, etc is better than a no fat diet.
 Essential fatty acids actually assist the fat burning process.

 - Drink plenty of water - a gallon is a good ballpark to shoot for if you are physically active.

 1000+ reps of daily ab work is an amazing feat of endurance, but that’s not how you get visible, 6-pack abs!
 If you were to do 1,000 reps of ab exercises every day, you would have outstanding development in your abdominal muscles and you would definitely have great muscular endurance.
 Unfortunately, if your abs are covered up with a layer of fat, you will never see them even if you do 10,000 reps a day!

 You Condition and Strengthen Your Abs With Specific Ab Exercises...But The Secret To Seeing Your Abs Is Reducing Your Body Fat!

-I once saw a photo of a man who broke one of the Guiness World Records for sit ups.
+I once saw a photo of a man who broke one of the Guinness World Records for sit ups.
 It was the most paradoxical thing, but this man did not have any abdominal muscle definition.
-He was not obese or overweight at all, mind you, but he had a small enough layer of body fat that the muscular defintion did not show through.
+He was not obese or overweight at all, mind you, but he had a small enough layer of body fat that the muscular definition did not show through.
 I've never seen a better real life example which demonstrates the basic principle discussed in this article: